WordOps/docs.wordops.net/docs/guides/migration-from-easyengine.md

 ### Removing previous PHP version

-If you do not need php5.6 and php7.0 anymore, you can safely remove them with the following commands :
+If you do not need php5.6 and php7.0 anymore, you can safely remove them with the following commands:

 ```bash
 # php5.6